videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-copy-paste-automation/readme.md

 1. If prompted, sign in to your email account with your credentials so that Logic Apps can create a connection to your OneDrive account.

-1. If connection is successful, select the OneDrive folder you would like to use for Template automation.
+1. If connection is successful, select the OneDrive folder you would like to use for automation.

 # Step 5: Connect to Teams channel for approving or rejecting Copy-Paste requests.